. . . . . .This page is something of a precursor to the construction of our

 - General Description of and Application Guidelines for Aluminum Electrolytic Capacitors

-paper), electrolyte, and an aluminum oxide layer, which acts as the dielectric, formed on the anode foil surface.
+paper (electrolytic paper), electrolyte, and an aluminum oxide layer, which acts as the dielectric, formed on the

-A very thin oxide layer formed by electrolytic oxidation (formation) offers superior dielectric constant and has
+anode foil surface.
+A very thin oxide layer formed by electrolytic oxidation (formation) offers superior dielectric

-rectifying properties.
-When in contact with electrolyte, the oxide layer possesses an excellent forward direction
+constant and has rectifying properties.
+When in contact with electrolyte, the oxide layer possesses an excellent

-insulation property.
-Together with magnified effective surface area attained by etching the foil, a high capacitance
+forward direction insulation property.
+Together with magnified effective surface area attained by etching the foil,

 - Measurement of Noise Voltage in Chemical Batteries - Chadwick K. Boggs, Alan D. Doak, F. L. Walls